Charles FitzRoy, 10th Duke of Grafton: Farming

 After retirement from the Army, he became a farmer at Coney Weston in Suffolk.
 From 1927 to 1936, he was land agent for his first wife's maternal uncle, Owen Hugh Smith, at Langham in Rutland.
-In 1936, he succeeded his cousin as Duke of Grafton and inherited the family estates based at Euston Hall.
+In 1936, he succeeded his second cousin John FitzRoy as Duke of Grafton and inherited the family estates based at Euston Hall.

-Family
+Marriage and issue

-He married, firstly, Lady Doreen Maria Josepha Sydney Buxton (29 November 1897 – 28 July 1923), daughter of his commanding officer Sydney Buxton, 1st Earl Buxton, and his wife, Mildred Anne Smith, on 24 January 1918.
+FitzRoy married, firstly, Lady Doreen Maria Josepha Sydney Buxton (29 November 1897 – 28 July 1923), daughter of his commanding officer Sydney Buxton, 1st Earl Buxton, and his wife, Mildred Anne Smith, on 24 January 1918.
 They had three children: